fernstgruber/paper1/README.md

-Thess are ideas and codes for my paper1
+Ideas and code for my paper1